mrhoseah/RXView-360/docs/api/methods/methods.md

 RxCore.setnavigationScaleOffset(targetdocindex, floornum, alignarray);
 ```

+**Parameters**

-Parameters targetdocindex Open file index of the 3D model.
+-   `targetdocindex`: Open file index of the 3D model.
-floornum 3D model floor that the scale and offset is for.
+-   `floornum`: 3D model floor that the scale and offset is for.
-Alignarray Array of alignment data created for the compare overlay.
+-   `Alignarray`: Array of alignment data created for the compare overlay.

 Returns NA

 ### `setnavScaleOffsetPage`